MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Restore-MgGroupDriveListItemVersion.md

 Restore a previous version of a ListItem to be the current version.
 This will create a new version with the contents of the previous version, but preserves all existing versions of the item.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Restore-MgBetaGroupDriveListItemVersion](/powershell/module/Microsoft.Graph.Beta.Groups/Restore-MgBetaGroupDriveListItemVersion?view=graph-powershell-beta)

 ## SYNTAX